 The 2023+ Yamaha Tracer 9 GT+ also gets radar-assisted adaptive cruise control, which helps you set a following distance to avoid having to constantly tweak cruising speed.
 See below on this.

 Finally, the Tracer 9 GT+ gets radar-linked assisted unified braking (UBS, for Unified Brake System).
-If you turn it on, you get a some pretty nifty new safety technology.
+If you turn it on, you get some pretty nifty new safety technology.

 The UBS takes input from the radar and the IMU, as well as information about the motorcycle’s speed and rider inputs.
 The UBS intervenes to: